Halloween & Harvest Events

 CrossPoint fall festival

 CrossPoint Church will host an outdoor Fall Festival from 4 to 6 p.m.
 Saturday, Oct.
-30 at 6950 Edison Ave. in Chino.
-The event will include trunk or treat, bouncers, rock climbing and a fall food youth fundraiser.
+30 at 6950 Edison Ave. in Chino, including trunk or treat, bouncers, rock climbing and a fall food youth fundraiser.

 (0) comments